HanqingWangAI/Active_VLN/README.md

 ## Citation
-Please cite these papers in your publications if it helps your research:
+Please cite this paper in your publications if it helps your research:

     @inproceedings{wang2020active,
         title={Active Visual Information Gathering for Vision-Language Navigation},